Puppet4 vardir and Upgrading from Puppet3

 Ok I will update the wiki.
 Can you change the ticket?
 I will try to provide a patch.
 From what I've seen this sould be trivial.

-#6 Updated by Michael Moll about 1 month ago
+#6 Updated by Michael Moll 3 months ago

 It'll be part of Foreman 1.15 per default and I'll leave the decision to Dominic if it's going to be part of the branched releases.